Skip to content

 }

 Temporarily switch the request-scoped locale for a subtree render.
-Useful for rendering a component in a different locale within the same request:
+Useful for rendering a component in a different locale within the same request.
+The third parameter serverModule is required and must be the generated server module (which provides setLocale and getI18n):

 import { withLocale } from '@fluenti/next/server'